Many applications install software that runs in the background as you use Windows.

 Normally, this software is a useful piece of the application, such as the monitor that

-allows your antivirus installation software to check files for viruses during download.
+antivirus installation software to check files for viruses during download.
 Often, this

 software is a program that you could easily live without.
 When this is the case, it is best